keboola/developers-docs/extend/common-interface/folders.md

     /data/out/tables/myfile.csv/part02
     /data/out/tables/myfile.csv.manifest

-No sliced files can contain headers.
+Sliced files cannot have header rows.
 They must have their columns specified in the [manifest file](/extend/common-interface/manifest-files/) or in the output mapping configuration.

 The following is an example of specifying columns in the manifest file `/data/out/tables/myfile.csv.manifest`: